-With the key in the "ON" position, the fuel meter indicates the amount of fuel in the fuel tank.
-When the key is turned to "ON", all of the display segments of the fuel meter will appear one after the other and then disappear in order to test the electrical circuit.
+The fuel meter indicates the amount of fuel in the fuel tank.
 The display segments of the fuel meter disappear towards "E" (Empty) as the fuel level decreases.
-When only one segment is left near "E" (Empty), refuel as soon as possible.
+When the last fuel meter segment starts flashing, refuel as soon as possible.